oananbeh/php-database-class-/README.md

-# php-database-class-
+# php-database-mysql-class-
-php class to deal with database
+This class contain function operation insert , update, delete and retrive data from mysql dataBase.